Illustrative image

 Digital certificates are issued by a Certificate Authority (CA).
 By issuing the digital certificate, the CA confirms the identity of the owner.

-Currently, the service for issuing certificates is provided by GÉANT and managed by Sectigo.
+Currently, the service for issuing certificates is provided by GÉANT and managed by Harica.

 Further information and FAQs can be found on the DFN website.